 |One-on-One||Costly||Between $40 to $200 hourly||Between $1600 to $8000|

 From this chart, you should know that there is a type of ACT prep for you regardless of your budget.
 Guidebooks are the cheapest option, while tutoring can be pretty costly.
 The cost of ACT prep will also be affected by the service provider and the duration of the course.
+Are you looking for a comprehensive and effective ACT test prep program?
+Look no further than Magoosh ACT review, the trusted online platform that has helped thousands of students achieve their target scores.

 Due to the wide gap between the prices and services, finding the average cost of prep classes and tools isn’t a straightforward task.
 But generally, an ACT prep should cost between $50 to $2000.
 The exact cost will depend on your preferred option.